eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 A digital twin provider needs an interface.
 The interface will expose operations that allow digital twin consumers to access a subset of in-vehicle signals that your digital provider makes available.

 >Tip: A suggested approach for defining your digital twin provider is to adopt the perspective of a digital twin consumer.
 This requires consideration of the operations and their corresponding names for interacting with each in-vehicle signal and command.
-For example, for the [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto), the specified operations are `Subscribe`, `Unsubscribe`, `Get`, `Set`, `Invoke` and `Stream`.
+For example, for the [digital twin provider sample interface](../../../samples/interfaces/tutorial/digital_twin_provider.proto), the specified operations are `Get` and `Invoke`.

-The [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto) serves as an example of what a digital twin provider's interface could look like.
+The [digital twin provider tutorial interface](../../../samples/interfaces/tutorial/digital_twin_provider.proto) serves as an example of what a digital twin provider's interface could look like.
 Feel free to replicate these operation names, modify them, or even add new ones as per your requirements.
 These operations are non-prescriptive.
 It is up to the developers of the in-vehicle digital twin to come up with their own convention for the operations.

 #### Sample Digital Twin Provider Interface